 - Perform a synthetic full backup of the database subclient.

 Use the schedule option and select the schedule that you configured for the synthetic full database backup (Backup Options dialog box, Schedule).

-If you list the snapshot, the software displays both the data and the log snapshots.
+You can list the snapshots from the subclient or instance level.
+The software displays all incremental, synthetic full snapshots on all copies.
 You can mount the snapshots by using the CommCell Console for native access.
 For more information, see Viewing Snapshot Details and Mounting and Unmounting Snapshots.